 GAO Audits Involving DOD:

-Status of DOD's Efforts to Schedule and Hold Timely Entrance Conferences
+Status of Efforts to Schedule and Hold Timely Entrance Conferences

-GAO follows protocols that dictate how we work with the federal agencies that we audit.
-For example, agencies should assist us in scheduling an initial meeting (an entrance conference) within 14 calendar days of receiving notice that we are about to begin a new audit.
+GAO's protocols dictate how we work with the federal agencies we audit.
+For instance, agencies should assist us in scheduling an initial meeting (an entrance conference) within 14 calendar days of receiving notice that we are about to begin a new audit.

 What GAO Found